athornton/wordle-solver/README.md

 ## Options

 The input word list can be set with `--file`.
 If you don't set it, you get `/usr/share/dict/words`.
-If you want to use a word-frequency file, use the `--word-frequency-file` option to set it.

-If you want to use a different character frequency file (for instance, you want to use frequency of letters in dictionary words rather than in text, or you want to use digits as your charactes), `--character-frequency-file` will do that.
+If you want to use a different word-frequency file, use the `--word-frequency-file` option to set it.

-You can also generate character frequencies with `--dynamic-character-frequency`, which will iterate over your word list to build the frequency map.
-This might take a while if you had an enormous dictionary.
+If you do not specify a character-frequency file, the solver will use the observed letter frequency from your word list file.
+If you have a very large dictionary or a very slow computer, this might take a while to generate.
+If you want to specify a character frequency file, use `--character-frequency-file`.

 You can set the initial guess with `--initial-guess`.
 From a character-frequency standpoint, at least with the dictionaries I've been